ZalZarak/RGBD-to-3D-Pose/README.md

   - Hands are usually important, so the density is higher.
   - Torso has a high deviation, so density can be lower.
   - Balance it to your needs.
-- High densities and high deviations increase lag (not measured).
+- High densities and high deviations may increase lag (not measured).